gr0uch/simulacra/README.md

 By default, the value will be assigned to the element's `textContent` property (or `value` or `checked` for inputs), a user-defined mutator function may be used for arbitrary element manipulation.
 If a mutator function for an input is not specified, it automatically receives an event listener which will update its own data when input is changed.

-The mutator function may be passed as the second argument to Simulacra.js, it has the signature (`node`, `value`, `previousValue`, `index`):
+The mutator function may be passed as the second argument to Simulacra.js, it has the signature (`node`, `value`, `previousValue`, `path`):

 - `node`: the local DOM node.
 - `value`: the value assigned to the key of the bound object.
 - `previousValue`: the previous value assigned to the key of the bound object.
-- `index`: the array index of the value, which may be omitted if the assigned value is not an array or if the bound node is equal to its parent.
+- `path`: an array containing the full path to the value.
+For example: `[ 'users', 2, 'email' ]`.
+Integer values indicate array indices.
+The root object is accessible at the `root` property of the path array, i.e. `path.root`.

 To manipulate a node in a custom way, one may define a mutator function like so: